fireship-io/fireship.io/content/courses/vscode-tricks/ide-tasks.md

 ---
 title: Tasks
-description: Use tasks to automatic repeitive jobs in the terminal
+description: Use tasks to automatic repetitive jobs in the terminal
 weight: 31
 lastmod: 2021-11-11T10:23:30-09:00
 draft: false